Zephalon/ImageDownsampler/README.md

    }
 ```

 If you experience performance problems consider reducing the sample size or the accuracy since this greatly improves the processing time.
-It can also be a good idea to use a already downsampled copy of an image instead of the full sized one.
+It can also be a good idea to use an already downsampled copy of an image instead of the full sized one.
 Just keep in mind that the results can appear more edgy.